Automotive Calculator

 See how different engine builds convert their physical CCs into power.

-Example 1 - Simple Estimate (NA Petrol)
+Example Scenario 1 - Simple Estimate (NA Petrol)

 2000 CC naturally aspirated petrol engine